 SSRIs (sertraline, escitalopram, fluoxetine) are among the most commonly co-prescribed medications with tirzepatide.
 No direct pharmacokinetic interaction exists because SSRIs are metabolized through CYP450 enzymes, and tirzepatide does not affect CYP pathways.

-The practical concern: overlapping nausea.
-SSRIs commonly cause nausea during initiation, and tirzepatide's GI side effects peak during the same early weeks.
+The practical concern is overlapping nausea.
+SSRIs cause nausea during initiation, and tirzepatide's GI side effects peak during the same early weeks.
 Starting both simultaneously amplifies nausea.
-If possible, stabilize one medication before starting the other.
+Stabilize one medication before starting the other when possible.

-A real-world cohort study analyzing suicide risk found no increased psychiatric adverse events associated with tirzepatide compared to non-GLP-1 controls (PMC, 2025).
+A real-world cohort study found no increased psychiatric adverse events with tirzepatide compared to non-GLP-1 controls (PMC, 2025).
 No SSRI dose adjustment is needed.

 Blood Pressure Medications